Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Introduction

-This study focuses on this problem and seeks to partially capture history effect through local parameters.
-A new set of non-dimensional scaling is proposed, forming the foundation for constructing an estimation-correction model for the mean velocity profiles and total shear stress profiles in APG TBLs.
-The rest of the paper is organized as follows: The rest of \S\ref{sec:Introduction} introduces the concept of equilibrium flows and reviews recent research progress, with a particular focus on the modeling approach of wall-bounded turbulence proposed by Subrahmanyam \etal (\citeyear{Subrahmanyam_Cantwell_Alonso_2022}), which serves as the foundation of the present study. \S\ref{sec:Methodology} develops a new scaling method based on friction velocity and local pressure gradient coefficient.
-An estimation-correction method is also proposed based on the new scaling. \S\ref{sec:Result and Discussion} demonstrates the validation results and its discussion, and \S\ref{sec:Conclusion} concludes the whole paper.
+This study focuses on this problem and aims to partially capture the history effect through local parameters.
+A new set of non-dimensional scalings is proposed, forming the foundation for constructing an estimation-correction model for the mean velocity profiles and total shear stress profiles in APG TBLs.
+The rest of the paper is organized as follows: The rest of \S\ref{sec:Introduction} introduces the concept of equilibrium flows and reviews recent research progress, with a particular focus on the model of wall-bounded turbulence proposed by \cite{Subrahmanyam_Cantwell_Alonso_2022}, which serves as the foundation of the present study. \S\ref{sec:Methodology} presents a new scaling method based on friction velocity and Clauser pressure gradient parameter, and then proposes an estimation–correction method founded on this scaling. \S\ref{sec:Result and Discussion} demonstrates the validation results, and \S\ref{sec:Conclusion} discusses and summarizes the main findings.